rmzetti/hover-exec/README.md

 There is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see the [READMORE](READMORE.md) for details and examples.

-Matlab takes a substantial amount of time to run from codeblock exec (ie. the startup time for matlab to run a 'batch file' is about 5s on a Ryzen laptop).
+Matlab takes a substantial amount of time to run from codeblock exec (ie. the startup time for matlab to run a 'batch file' is about 5s on a recent Ryzen laptop).
 Although this is a Matlab startup issue, it undermines the use of `matlab` within `hover-exec`.
-Also I haven't been able to get a MATLAB based REPL working (unlike, for example, Octave, which is fairly strightforward.)
+Also I haven't been able to get a Matlab based REPL working (unlike, for example, Octave, which is fairly strightforward.)

 The startup times for other included scripts are generally fairly minimal (see the demo gif above).